 Chain: Holiday Inn Express Parma

-With Holiday Inn there are never any nasty surprises!
-The rooms are spacious, clean and comfy with ensuite bathrooms and free WiFi.
-This great value hotel is situated just outside the city ring-road so it’s a little bit further out, but the city center is just a five-minute drive away.
+With Holiday Inn, there are never any nasty surprises!
+The rooms are spacious, clean, and comfy, with ensuite bathrooms and free WiFi.
+This great value hotel is situated just outside the city ring road, so it’s a little bit further out.
+But you’re just a five-minute drive away from many of the Parma activities listed above.

 View on Booking.com / Read reviews on TripAdvisor